Scotland: Science, technology and energy

 Scottish inventor John Logie Baird demonstrated the first working television system on 26 January 1926.

 Scotland's primary sources of energy are provided through renewable energy (61.8%), nuclear (25.7%) and fossil fuel generation (10.9%).
 Whitelee Wind Farm is the largest onshore wind farm in the United Kingdom, and was Europe's largest onshore wind farm for some time.
 Tidal power is an emerging source of energy in Scotland.
 The MeyGen tidal stream energy plant in the north of the country is claimed to be the largest tidal stream energy project in the world.
 In Scotland, 98.6% of all electricity used was from renewable sources.
 This is minus net exports.
 Between October 2021 and September 2022 63.1% of all electricity generated in Scotland was from renewable sources, 83.6% was classed as low carbon and 14.5% was from fossil fuels.
 The Scottish Government has a target to have the equivalent of 50% of the energy for Scotland's heat, transport and electricity consumption to be supplied from renewable sources by 2030.
 They have stated that, in 2022, the equivalent of 113% of the country's overall electrical consumption was produced by renewable energy, making it the highest recorded figure of renewable energy generated to date.

 Scotland's inventions and discoveries are said to have revolutionised human technology and have played a major role in the creation of the modern world.
 Such inventions – the television, the telephone, refrigerators, the MRI scanner, flushing toilets and the steam engine – are said to have been possible by Scotland's universities and parish schools, together with the commitment Scots had to education during the Scottish Enlightenment.
 Alexander Fleming is responsible for the discovery of the world's first broadly effective antibiotic substance, which he named penicillin, earning him a Nobel Prize in Physiology or Medicine in 1945.
 Modern Scottish inventions – the Falkirk Wheel and the Glasgow Tower – hold world records for being the only rotating boat lift and the tallest fully rotating freestanding structure in the world respectively.

 Scotland's space industry is a world leader in sustainable space technology, and, according to the UK Space Agency, there are 173 space companies currently operating in Scotland as of May 2021.
-These include spacecraft manufacturers, launch providers, downstream data analyzers, and research organisations.
+These include spacecraft manufacturers, launch providers, downstream data analysers, and research organisations.
 The space industry in Scotland is projected to generate £2billion in income for Scotland's space cluster by 2030.
 Scottish space industry jobs represent almost one in five of all UK space industry employment.
-In addition to its space industry, Scotland is home to two planned spaceports – Sutherland spaceport and SaxaVord Spaceport – with launch vehicles such as the Orbex Prime from Scottish–based aerospace company Orbex expected to be launched from Sutherland.
+In addition to its space industry, Scotland is home to two planned spaceports – Sutherland spaceport and SaxaVord Spaceport.
+The role of Astronomer Royal for Scotland was established in 1834, and is now an honorary title granted by the monarch to a distinguished astronomer in recognition of his or her contribution to astronomy in Scotland, and is a figurehead for public engagement and understanding of science and astronomy in the country.